shazChaudhry/docker-devops/README.md

 1. After a few moments, Jenkins should be accessible at [http://devops:8080](http://devops:8080)
 1. You will need an adminstrator password in order to unlock Jenkins: `docker container exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`
 1. Once Jenkins has been unlocked with the admin password, select "Install suggested plugins" on customize Jenkins page.
 You will then need to follow the on-screen instructions to complete the setup

+## Integrate Jeknins with the GitHub repo that you forked as part of the prerequisites above
+See "Create your Pipeline project in Blue Ocean" section at https://jenkins.io/doc/tutorials/create-a-pipeline-in-blue-ocean/ for instructions on te integration